tangentsoft/pidp8i/doc/uwfocal-manual.md

 `FSIN(A)` and `FCOS(A)` return the value of the sine and cosine of the angle `A` when `A` is measured in *radians*.
-A radian is a unit of angular measure preferred for scientific and engineering work because it eliminates factors of π in many formulae.
+A radian is a unit of angular measure preferred for scientific and engineering work because it eliminates factors of π in many formul&aelig;.
 One radian is
 <sup>1</sup>/<sub>2π</sub> of a full circle, or approximately 60°.

 To convert angles from degrees to radians you simply multiply by